Property Division FAQs

 Retirement funds and pension plans are set aside as deferred compensation to provide for employees after they stop working.
 Both employees and employers contribute to these accounts during the course of employment.
 As such, these funds are a part of a spouse’s income during marriage, which is subject to equitable distribution.

-Consult a Skillful West Palm Beach Divorce Attorney
+Consult a Skillful West Palm Beach Divorce Lawyer

 Determining what and how assets and debts should be divided during a divorce can often be a contentious battle.
 My name is William Wallshein, and I worked as a certified public accountant before becoming a divorce lawyer in the West Palm Beach area.
 I have the experience and knowledge to analyze a couple’s finances and come up with a fair and appropriate settlement agreement.
 I represent clients throughout South Florida, including Jupiter as well as Palm Beach, Martin, and Broward Counties.
 Let me help you plan your future following a divorce.
 Please call 561-533-1221 to schedule a free initial consultation, or contact me online.
 We accept credit cards.